 2.0 UTM will always be remembered

-From 1995 to 1998, I conducted my Ph.D. project (1995-1998) at the Department of Chemistry, Universiti Teknologi Malaysia (UTM), under the guidance of Prof. Halimaton Hamdan, related to the synthesis, characterization, and activity of aluminum phosphate porous materials, VPI-5.
-After six months of working in the laboratory, I failed to synthesize VPI-5.
-My Ph.D. thesis came from twelve months of hard work in the laboratory.
-At the same time, I also collaborated on another project with the topic of synthesizing zeolite from rice husk ash.
+From 1995 to 1998, I conducted my Ph.D. project at the Department of Chemistry, Universiti Teknologi Malaysia (UTM), under the guidance of Prof. Halimaton Hamdan.
+My research focused on the synthesis, characterization, and activity of aluminum phosphate porous materials, specifically VPI-5.
+Despite six months of laboratory efforts, I could not synthesize VPI-5 successfully.
+However, I persevered and dedicated twelve months of hard work to complete my Ph.D. thesis.
+During this time, I also collaborated on a separate project involving the synthesis of zeolite from rice husk ash.
 As a result of my efforts, I obtained my Ph.D. degree and published several scientific papers on the structural study, physicochemical properties, and modification of porous AlPO4-5 materials using transition metals.
-I also successfully synthesized NaA zeolite directly from rice husk and rice husk ash.
-Although this period of twelve months was extremely exhausting, it was also enriching as it taught me how to work independently in science.
-Although very tiring, this period was very fulfilling.
+Additionally, I successfully synthesized NaA zeolite directly from rice husk and rice husk ash.
+Although this period of twelve months was extremely exhausting, it was also enriching as it taught me how to work independently in the field of science.
 I completed my Ph.D. in two and a half years 1998, with Prof. Dr. Liew Kong Yong from Universiti Sains Malaysia (USM) as the external examiner for my thesis.
-Following my Ph.D., I worked as a postdoc for one year at UTM.
-I was the earliest postdoc at UTM.
-I was the third Indonesian citizen to receive a Ph.D. from UTM after Dr. Ahmad Indra Siswantara (a lecturer at the University of Indonesia) and Dr. Sabar Derita Hutagalung (a lecturer at Jazan University, Saudi Arabia).
-I thank Prof. Datuk Dr. Halimaton Hamdan, for her invaluable support and guidance, as I would not be who I am today.
+Following my Ph.D., I worked as a postdoctoral researcher at UTM for one year, becoming the earliest postdoc at the institution.
+I am proud to be the third Indonesian citizen to receive a Ph.D. from UTM, following Dr. Ahmad Indra Siswantara (a lecturer at the University of Indonesia) and Dr. Sabar Derita Hutagalung (a lecturer at Jazan University, Saudi Arabia).
+I am truly grateful to Prof. Datuk Dr. Halimaton Hamdan, for her invaluable support and guidance, as I would not be the person I am today without her assistance.

-After graduating from the Ph.D. program, I was offered lecturer positions at Institut Teknologi Bandung (ITB) and Universiti Teknologi Malaysia (UTM) were two universities that accepted me as a lecturer.
-However, I still wanted to gain research experience.
-Finally, I had the opportunity to become a postdoc at the Catalysis Research Center, Hokkaido University, Sapporo, Japan.
-I went to Sapporo with my wife and two children, Farid Rahman Hadi (born in 1995 in Bandung) and Firda Hariri (born in 1999 in Johor Bahru), we resided in Sapporo for two and a half years in Sapporo were enough for us to gain experience.
-The education of our children started to come to mind.
-It’s not that Japan is not good for education, but there are concerns about the religious education of our children.
-My wife and I agreed to return to Malaysia.
-First, UTM was the most active in inviting me to become a lecturer.
-Second, our children’s religious education would be better guaranteed, and third, Malaysia is closer to our hometown.
+After completing my Ph.D. program, I was offered lecturer positions at Institut Teknologi Bandung (ITB) and Universiti Teknologi Malaysia (UTM).
+However, I desired to further my research experience.
+Eventually, I seized the opportunity to become a postdoc at the Catalysis Research Center, Hokkaido University in Sapporo, Japan.
+Accompanied by my wife and two children, Farid Rahman Hadi (born in 1995 in Bandung) and Firda Hariri (born in 1999 in Johor Bahru), we resided in Sapporo for two and a half years to gain valuable experience.
+As time passed, we started considering our children’s education, particularly their religious education.
+While Japan provides quality education, we had concerns in that regard.
+Therefore, my wife and I decided to return to Malaysia.
+UTM had shown the most interest in recruiting me as a lecturer, and it would also ensure our children’s religious education.
+Additionally, Malaysia is closer to our hometown.

-After two and a half years at Hokkaido University, I returned to UTM after Prof. Halimaton Hamdan accepted me as a lecturer at the Ibn Sina Institute for Fundamental Science Studies (IIS).
-Prof. Halimaton was the director of IIS and led a research project worth RM 11.5 million under the IRPA research grant.
-In May 2002, I started working at Universiti Teknologi Malaysia (UTM) after one year as a research officer while waiting for the application process to be processed at the Malaysian Ministry of Education, and subsequently as a DS45 lecturer on June 2, 2003.
-I felt gratitude and joy when I was appointed a professor at UTM in 2010 filled me with gratitude and joy.
+After two and a half years at Hokkaido University, I returned to UTM after being accepted as a lecturer at the Ibnu Sina Institute for Fundamental Science Studies (IIS) by Prof. Halimaton Hamdan, the director of IIS.
+She led a research project worth RM 11.5 million under the IRPA research grant.
+In May 2002, I began working at Universiti Teknologi Malaysia (UTM) after spending a year as a research officer while waiting for the application process to be completed at the Malaysian Ministry of Education.
+I then became a DS45 lecturer on June 2, 2003.
+The appointment as a professor at UTM in 2010 filled me with gratitude and joy.

 I am one of the 41 UTM lecturers who made it to the World’s Top 2% Scientist list for the citation impact category and one of the 17 UTM lecturers who made it to the career-long citation impact list for 2020.